 Many movements advocate causes that are interconnected with other issues.
 The categorisation pages below serve as a way to make it easier for website visitors to find the community they are looking for.
 Various movements are also added to multiple category pages.
 A movement that is added to one category, does not mean they do not care about other issues as well.

-Environment: Backed up by scientists, these activists demand a just transition to address the climate and ecological crisis.
+- Environment: These movements aim to protect the environment, and often include social aspects such as through campaigning for a just transition.
 All over the globe movements such as Fridays for Future, Extinction Rebellion, Youth for Climate and many more have gained significant popularity.